 Note: The MineSet client and server can run on different machines, using a network to communicate.
-Because network bandwidth is often scarce, you should be cautious about transferring large files between client and server regularly.
-If you are doing mining operations on a large database or file, you can achieve greater efficiency by storing that file on the server where the DataMover runs, rather than on the client.
+Because network bandwidth is often scarce, you should be cautious about regularly transferring large files between client and server.
+If you are mining a large database or file, you can achieve greater efficiency by storing that file on the server where the DataMover runs, rather than on the client.